 They took the case to court.
 A bankruptcy judge ruled that the family could not seek compensation from the trust.
 The trust was established to compensate people exposed to asbestos not family members of those victims.

 Bankruptcy and Formation of Asbestos Trust

-The bankruptcy agreement required that Western MacArthur start up an asbestos trust that would be used to compensate victims that came forward and would come forward in the future to claim the company was liable for an asbestos illness.
-The fund, called the Western Asbestos Settlement Trust, was created in 2004 and was funded with $2 billion.
+The bankruptcy agreement required Western MacArthur to fund an asbestos trust to compensate victims who claimed the company was liable for an asbestos illness.
+The fund is called the Western Asbestos Settlement Trust.
+The company funded it with $2 billion.
 It is still active and accepting claims today.